Torrey Westrom

-Torrey Westrom (born March 27, 1973) is a Minnesota politician and member of the Minnesota Senate.
+Torrey Westrom (born March 27, 1973) is an American businessman and politician and member of the Minnesota Senate.
 A Republican, he represents District 12, which includes all or parts of Big Stone, Douglas, Grant, Pope, Stearns, Stevens, Traverse and Wilkin Counties.
 He is the first known blind person to be elected to the Minnesota Legislature.

 Political career

 Westrom has served on several legislative commissions, including the Rural Health Care Advisory Task Force, the Secretary of State's voting equipment task force, and the Minnesota Legislative Audit Commission.
 In 2002, President George W. Bush appointed him to a four-year term on a federal advisory panel called the Ticket to Work.
 The panel advised Congress and the White House on return-to-work programs for people with disabilities.

 Minnesota House of Representatives

 Westrom is a former member of the Minnesota House of Representatives representing District 11A.
 He was first elected in 1996 and was reelected every two years until he ran for the Minnesota Senate.
 Before the 2002 legislative redistricting, he represented the old District 13A.
+On May 17, 2011 he was called upon to act as Speaker Pro Tempore, making him the first known blind person to oversee a state legislative debate in the United States.